 This will install the boot-repair GUI program and below window would open.

-If you want, you can customise various options using advanced option menu.
-But I would suggest to leave them alone with their default options.
+If you want, you can customize various options using the advanced options menu.
+But I would suggest leaving them alone with their default options.

 - Reboot after unplugging/removing USB/Disk.